Women in Rotary – How it Happened

 R.I. immediately issued a policy statement that any Rotary club in the United States can admit qualified women into membership.

-With his scholarship, Andy Morzello studied in the Philippines, where his advisor was MAT Caparas.
-Years later, in 1987, while Andy served as president of the White Plains club, his former advisor MAT Caparas served as the president of Rotary International!
+With his scholarship, Andy Morzello studied in the Philippines, where he became very friendly with a Rotarian named MAT Caparas.
+MAT mentored young Morzello and was his inspiration for deeper involvement with Rotary.
+Years later, in 1987, during Andy's year as president of the White Plains club, his former advisor MAT Caparas was the president of Rotary International!

-Andy invited his friend MAT Caparas to visit our Club.
+Andy immediately invited his friend MAT Caparas to visit our Club.

 That June, following the International Convention in Munich, MAT Caparas came to White Plains where in the presence of 500 people who attended the meeting, he inducted Josephine Falcone as first female member of the White Plains Rotary.